mpkelly/react-with-i18n/README.md

 ## Nesting bundles

 You can nest `I18NProviders` and the child will automatically merge its bundles in with its parents.
 This is useful for code-splitting.
-Rather than just one large bundle for a given language, you should create a common/root bundle and then make bundles for each feature/page/screen.
+Rather than just one large bundle for a given language, you should create a common/root language bundle and then make bundles for each feature/page/screen.

 ```typescript jsx
 // RootLanguagees might contain common stuff like brandName etc